-I stow everything is my Lowepro Vertex 100 aw backpack.
+I stow everything in my Lowepro Vertex 100 aw backpack.
 However, I have to plead guilty that when going on a day road trip I’ll just throw everything on the back seat.
-Especially when going to the Kruger Park you want everything within hand’s reach so the cameras are just on my lap the whole time.
+Especially when going to Kruger Park you want everything within hand’s reach so the cameras are just on my lap the whole time.

 May your photos be second only to your adventures

 Don’t get me wrong, I love my camera!
 But sometimes it’s just nice to take a bit more time and create memories with your mind and heart.
 It’s the memories that make us who we are.
 They create our worldview in ways we hardly realize, using the past to improve the present.

 And the best thing about memories is creating them!

 P.S.
 Do you have lost passions which you would love to pick up again but just don’t know where to start?
 Then download my free blueprint to create that life-work balance and start making memories!